 In the first tab, titled General, you’ll be able to edit your site’s title and tagline as well as seeing and customizing your site’s address.
 Your WordPress.com interface might be in one language, like English, but maybe you’d like your site’s default elements such as the footer to be in another language, like French.

 There you can also set the timezone of your site.
 This is especially useful when you schedule posts.

-In the General tab, you’ll also be able to set the visibility settings of your site.
+In the General tab, you’ll also be able to set the privacy settings of your site.
 Don’t want anyone to see your site until it’s fully built?
 Make it private!

 Be careful!
 Once a site is deleted, it cannot be recovered.
 Please be sure before you proceed.